susisu/est-ocaml/README.md

 # est
-*est* is a simple vector calculator, much simpler than AWK or R.
+*est* is a simple command line tool for statistical calculation.

 ``` console
 $ cat sample.dat